Latest Updates

 Both vacuums utilize Dyson’s latest battery technology and the digital motor, enabling them to clean better and run longer than most cord-free stick vacuums.

-The new torque drive attachment is one feature that separates the V10 and V11 from earlier models.
+The new Torque Drive nozzle is one feature that sets the V10 and V11 apart from earlier models.

-Unlike the older direct-drive head with a low profile that’s great for carpets, this upgraded tool works almost as well on bare floors thanks to the two adjustable gates at the bottom.
+Unlike the older direct-drive head with a low profile that’s great for carpets, this upgraded tool performs almost as well on bare floors thanks to its two adjustable gates.

-These two openings allow this tool to clean more significant bits of dirt.
+These two openings allow this tool to remove more substantial amounts of dirt.

 At least in the United States, you’ll get three options for the V10 – the “Cyclone” Absolute, Animal, and Motorhead.